dambergn-codefellows/snakes-cafe/README.md

 - Attempted some testing with no sucess.
 - Created file.io.py to test csv access and parsing.
 - Sucessfully able to add csv parsed data to list.
+- Commiting to create new branch.
+- Created new branch class-04-objects.
+- Sucessfully parsed data from CSV file to list of dictonaries.

 ### 2018-08-15
 - Got test file linked and working properly.